 WP Query Monitor

 WP Query Monitor is not a benchmarking plugin like WP Performance Monitor.
-Instead, it’s a monitoring plugin that helps to find out any underlying issue with your WordPress PHP scripts or database setup.
+Instead, it’s a monitoring plugin that helps to find out any underlying issue with your PHP scripts or database setup.
 Not only that, but the plugins also gives two crucial metrics, which helps to analyze your server performance:

 - Page Generation Time